homanhquan1812/Ga-Nam-Cake-Shop/README.md

 4. Cloud Database: MongoDB Atlas.
 5. Hosting: Render (free).

 Basically, hosting a website that people can access can't rely on an offline database.
-That's why our team use MongoDB Atlas to let it connect to Render, so that the website can work perfectly.
+That's why our team uses MongoDB Atlas to let it connect to Render, so that the website can work perfectly.